WuBingzheng/primitive_fixed_point_decimal/README.md

 ## Distinctive

-Although [other decimal crates](https://github.com/WuBingzheng/primitive_fixed_point_decimal/blob/master/COMPARISON.md) also claim to be fixed-point, they all embed the precision (or called "scale") within each decimal *instance*, which changes during operations.
+Although [other decimal crates](https://github.com/WuBingzheng/primitive_fixed_point_decimal/blob/master/COMPARISON.md) also claim to be fixed-point, they all bind the precision (or called "scale") to each decimal *instance*, which changes during operations.

-While in this crate, the precision is in the decimal *type* and static.
+While this crate binds the precision to decimal *type*.
+It's static.
 The decimal types keep their precision for their whole lifetime instead of changing their precision during operations.